enkidevs/curriculum/javascript/javascript-playground-questions/sum-items-in-object/README.md

-name: Sum Items in an Object.
+name: Sum Items in an Object

 description: Create a program to sum items in an object.